wp-plugins/wp-fastest-cache/readme.txt

 * Some styles changes

 = 0.5 =
-* Admin can delete all cached files from the options page
+* [FEATURE] Admin can delete all cached files from the options page
-* All cache files are deleted when a post or page is published
+* [FEATURE] All cache files are deleted when a post or page is published
-* Admin can delete all cached files from the options page
-* Blocking cache with Shortcode
+* [FEATURE] Blocking cache with Shortcode

 == Frequently Asked Questions ==